 Every five years, when the Ward Development Committee submits a Ward Priorities Plan, it also needs to include priorities for ward development that the ward can do itself, using local resources, without the need for outside help.
 Wod yet.
 Self-reliance.

-General discussion (2 minutes) What is a Ward Priorities Plan?
+What is a Ward Priorities Plan?

 A Ward Development Committee helps the government with local service delivery AND a Ward Development Committee is also the board of managment for your ward community organisation.